Alexander-Poganatz/Temperature_Reader/README.md

 # Setup:
-The arduino sketch in the Temperature_Humidity folder has to be compiled and pushed to the Arduino. the DHT11 library files have to be installed
+The arduino sketch in the Temperature_Humidity folder has to be compiled and pushed to the Arduino.

+The DHT11PIN value can be changed for which ever data pin you are using.

+the DHT11 library files have to be installed

-After running npm install for the server-client,
+Run npm install for the server-client,
+In app.js, modfiy LOCAL_HOST_PORT and the SERIAL_PORT values for your environment.
 run: node app.js